MetaTHC/.github/profile/README.md

 > Libertarianism (from French: libertaire, "libertarian"; from Latin: libertas, "freedom") is a political philosophy that upholds liberty as a core value.

+<p>Technology is growing exponentially and far beyond our current understanding.
+It comes at a very high price and one that many of you take for granted, our
+liberties and freedoms are not by choice, but are chosen for us from <strong>birth</strong>, through indoctrination of many beliefs that are used against and to oppress society from rising up and taking control.</p>
 <!--

 **Here are some ideas to get you started:**